d15rup7or/Labs/Nest/README.md

         plainText = Encoding.ASCII.GetString(plainTextBytes, _
                                             0, _
                                             decryptedByteCount)
+        System.Console.WriteLine(plainText)                             `THIS PART IS CRUCIAL FOR WRITING THE OUTPUT (DECRYPTED STRING)
         Return plainText
     End Function

+` This is the beginning of the Public Class SsoIntegration

 Public Class SsoIntegration
     Public Property Username As String
     Public Property Password As String
 End Class

+` This is the end of the Public Class SsoIntegration

+` This is the beginning of the part from Module1.vb

     Sub Main()
                 Dim test As New SsoIntegration With {.Username = Config.Username, .Password = Utils.DecryptString("PUT THE STRING FROM RU_Config.xml HERE")}
     End Sub

+` This is the end of the part from Module1.vb

 End Class

 ```